| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-This is an activity-based question.
-The data needs to be collected from the students in your class.
+This is an activity where the result depends on the data collected from the students in a specific class.

-1. Ask every student in your class to write down any 3-digit number.
-A 3-digit number is an integer from 100 to 999, inclusive.
+1. Data Collection: Ask every student in your class to write a 3-digit number (from 100 to 999).

-3. Count the total number of students who wrote a number.
-Let this be $N$.
+2. Count Total Students: Count the total number of students who participated.
 This is the total number of trials.
+Let's call this $N$.

 Question 11.
 Eleven bags of wheat flour, each marked 5 kg, actually contained the following weights of flour (in kg):